securesystemslab/LLVM-MCA-Daemon/plugins/binja-broker/README.md

 ## Build

-To build MCAD plugins you must set `-DLLVM_MCAD_BUILD_PLUGINS=ON` when running the CMake config step.
+We assume that MCAD and `libMCADBinjaBroker.so` have already been built.

-To install the plugin, the easiest way is to create a symlink of the `binja-plugin` folder in the `plugins/binja-broker` directory.
+To install the plugin, the easiest way is to create a symlink of the `binja-plugin` folder in the BinaryNinja plugins directory.

 ```
 ln -s binja-plugin ~/.binaryninja/plugins/mcad
 ```

+Update variable `MCAD_BUILD_PATH` in `MCADBridge.py` to point to your build directory.
+For instance, `/home/chinmay_dd/Projects/LLVM-MCA-Daemon/build`.
+It will pick up `llvm-mcad` from there.

 ### Usage

-WIP
+1. Start the MCAD server in the backend - `Plugins/MCAD/1.
+Start Server`.
+2. Navigate to any function in BinaryNinja.
+3. To retrieve cycle counts for all basic blocks - `Plugins/MCAD/2.
+Get Cycle Counts for function`.
+4. You can also choose to annotate specific basic blocks by adding Tag `Trace Member` to their first instruction.
+   Then, `Plugins/MCAD/3.
+Get Cycle counts for annotated` will return cycle counts for only those functions.
+5. Shut down server before closing BinaryNinja - `Plugins/MCAD/4.
+Stop Server`.